 Located in the Cody Chamber of Commerce building, the Cody Country Art League displays original works of art by local artists.
 You will find unique gift ideas, one-of-a-kind collectibles, paintings, photography, pottery and woodworking.
 As a non-profit organization, supported in part by a grant from the Wyoming Arts Council, they offer ongoing and affordable educational programs for all ages and abilities.
-Summer hours: Mon-Sat 9am-5pm, Sun 10am–3pm.
-Winter hours: Mon-Fri 9am-5pm.
+Summer hours: Mon-Sat, 9am-5pm Winter hours: Mon-Fri 9am-5pm.
 Free admission.

 Cody Dug Up Gun Museum

-Stroll through history while viewing hundreds of relic guns & other weapons from many different time periods and locations including the War of Independence, the Gold Rush Era, the US Civil War, the Old West & Indian Wars, World War I, the Roaring 20s, and World War II.
-Open daily May-September, 9am-9pm.
+Stroll through history while viewing over a thousand relic guns & other weapons from many different time periods and locations including the War of Independence, the Gold Rush Era, the US Civil War, the Old West & Indian Wars, World War I, the Roaring 20s, and World War II.
+Open May through September: daily, 9am-9pm.
 Free admission, donations appreciated.

 Heart Mountain WWII Interpretive Center

 The Heart Mountain WWII Interpretive Center tells the stories of Japanese Americans confined there during World War II.
 The National Historic Site includes a museum, original camp structures, walking trail and military memorial.
 Located between Cody and Powell along Hwy 14A, off Road 19 Open May 15 through September: daily, 10am-5pm October through May 14: Wed-Sat, 10am-5pm Adults $7 Seniors/Students $5 12 & younger free.
 Call for group rates.

 Powell, 14 miles East of Cody | (307) 754-8000 | Visit Official WebsiteView Details